zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/running-virtual-machines-on-your-chromebook/index.md

 ## Introduction

 The Chromebooks with Intel processors are fast.
-I've replaced my Macbook Air with a Chromebook, and run the standard Chrome OS software on VT01, and virtual machines on VT02.
+I've replaced my Macbook Air with a Chromebook, and run the standard ChromeOS software on VT01, and virtual machines on VT02.
 I have booted both Windows and different versions of Linux and the 9front version of Plan 9.

 I currently use a custom build of Qemu.
-It's a bit hard to get Qemu built in the Chrome OS build system at present, so I've got a directory containing Qemu, its libraries and BIOS files, and scripts to chroot to that directory and run Qemu.
+It's a bit hard to get Qemu built in the ChromeOS build system at present, so I've got a directory containing Qemu, its libraries and BIOS files, and scripts to chroot to that directory and run Qemu.
 Access to devices, where needed, is provided via bind-mounts.
 The setup sounds a bit kludgy but works well for me; nevertheless, we welcome improvements.
-What we'd most prefer is to get this patch series into Chrome OS, so we have qemu as part of a "real" build.
+What we'd most prefer is to get this patch series into ChromeOS, so we have qemu as part of a "real" build.

 <https://gerrit.chromium.org/gerrit/#/c/15445/>